Guides

 A

-FDA-approved or guideline-level use with large, replicated human RCTs and meaningful clinical endpoints.
+FDA has approved the exact use, or guidelines and large, replicated human RCTs support it with meaningful clinical endpoints.

 B

-Multiple credible human controlled trials, consistent benefit, acceptable safety signal, but not necessarily approved for the exact use.
+Multiple credible controlled human trials show consistent benefit and an acceptable safety signal, but regulators may not have approved the exact use.

 C